 I applaud the AAP for including new evidence that supports skin-to-skin care for newborn infants.
 The addition of suggesting that a baby should sleep in the same room as his/her parents for at least the first 6 months and the mention of the use of bedside and in-bed sleepers is a big step up.
 That being said, I find it hard to agree with all of their recommendations, including one that says that a newborn shouldn’t sleep in the same bed as a parent.
 This is because I have come across much research on the benefits of co-sleeping and because there are safe ways to do it.

 The most concerning part of the policy as a whole is that the AAP has yet to come out with any reasoning as to what causes SIDS and any unexplained death of an infant gets grouped into one big category termed SIDS.
 This is a problem, as the one thing many SIDS babies have in common are exposures to chemicals that their little bodies cannot handle, yet this isn’t ever examined or discussed in terms of chemicals used in products around the child, on the child or on what the child sleeps on.
 In addition, the AAP continues to recommend a baby receive all vaccinations on time, without having any studies ever done testing their safety.
-Yet, listed on the CDC inserts for vaccines as an adverse event reported is SIDS!!!
+Yet, listed on the CDC inserts for vaccines as an adverse event reported is SIDS!!! *** CDC has since taken this down from their own website.
 (More about this at end of post)

 As discussed above, still unknown is the actual cause for Sudden Infant Death Syndrome.
 Through the flame retardants in mattresses are not the sole cause, they play a piece in the puzzle.
 Research shows that there are 30% less deaths related to SIDS when babies are put on their backs to sleep.
 Putting them on their backs means that their faces are not directly on top of the hazardous flame retardants they are laying on and breathing in.
 A newborn’s respiratory system is not fully developed, thus babies should not be exposed to chemicals that are going to make it that much harder for them to breathe.